codefellows-seattle-301n10/04-template/jay-tyler/README.md

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
+-->
+03-24-2018 6:45pm - Application is working and all TODO, Comments and reveiews have been addressed

---> ##Jay Silvas and Tyler Confalone worked on the lab.
+## Jay Silvas and Tyler Confalone worked on the lab.